Home » Computer Guides » PC Security Guides » What Is Phishing?

 What the scammers need, what they’re desperate for, is for you to click the link or button that is included in the E-Mail.
 That link will take you to a fake website.
 Their website.

-The 3 Different Types Of Phishing Emails.
+Different Types Of Phishing.

-Claim Yours Now Phishing.
+Claim Your Money Phishing.

 Panic Phishing.